 - Eating a Healthy Diet – Choose a diet which is rich in vegetables & fruits.
 Select lean proteins & whole grains.

-- Exercising Most Days of the Week – Regular exercising is linked to reducing risk of cancer.
+- Exercising Most Days of the Week – Regular exercising is linked to reducing the risk of cancer.
 It is ideal to aim for at least 30 minutes of exercising most days of the week.
 Especially for people who have not been exercising regularly, now is a good time to start out slowly & work their way up to 30 minutes or longer if possible.

-- Maintaining Healthy Weight – Being obese or overweight can increase risk of developing cancer.
-It would be sensible to work towards achieving & maintaining healthy weight through a combination of regular exercising & consuming a healthy diet.
+- Maintaining Healthy Weight – Being obese or overweight can increase the risk of developing cancer.
+It would be sensible to work towards achieving & maintaining a healthy weight through a combination of regular exercising & consuming a healthy diet.

 - Moderate Alcohol Consumption – Moderation is the key for people who choose to drink alcohol.
 They should limit themselves to one drink a day for women of any age or men older than 65 years, or two drinks a day for men 65 years or younger.